Brex Card Program Terms

 1.1 Issuer Terms

 Cards are issued by Emigrant Bank, Fifth Third Bank, N.A., or any other bank as identified on the back of physical Cards issued to you, on your Account page on our website, or in relevant program materials provided to you.
 Issuer is the creditor responsible for funding your Charges.
 These Brex Card Program Terms and the Issuer Terms concurrently govern your use of the Cards.
 You may only use the Cards if you consent to the applicable Issuer Terms.
-Please be aware that the Issuer Terms may state that (1) Issuers may update Issuer Terms at any time by providing Notice to you, and (2) your continued use of the Cards constitutes your acceptance of such updated Issuer Terms.
+Please be aware that the Issuer Terms may state that (1) Issuers may update Issuer Terms at any time and (2) your continued use of the Cards constitutes your acceptance of such updated Issuer Terms.

 1.2 Linked Accounts

-We will use Financial Data from Linked Accounts and External Accounts to verify account balances and account information, identify spending patterns and potential fraud, determine and review spending limits, analyze and report transactions, and provide Services.
+We will use Financial Data to verify account balances and account information, identify spending patterns and potential fraud, determine and review spending limits, analyze and report transactions, and provide Services.
 You must maintain at least one Linked Account at all times and agree that Brex may directly debit any Linked Account for payment of amounts owed.
 You may change or update Linked Accounts through your Brex Account.
 Use of specific Services or features may also require Brex to access Company Data through Third-Party Services.

 1.3 Spending Limits

 Company spending limits are set by Brex, at its sole discretion, using Company Data and other data available to Brex including available funds and spending patterns, unbilled volume, financial projections, the nature and history of Company’s business, foreign exchange rate fluctuations if you transact in currencies other than U.S. dollars, and anticipated use of Cards.
 We may not disclose exact spending limits but may provide guidance identifying whether specific transactions or monthly volumes may exceed any spending limits.
 Spending limits are dynamic and may be modified at any time with or without Notice to you, including temporarily increases or decreases or reducing spending limits to $0.